CephalofairGames/merc-packs-faq/index.md

 ### <a name="page_51" class="page-number">5.1</a> Rooms, Movement, Forced Movement, and Overlays

 **What is considered an ‘empty’ hex vs ‘featureless’, etc.?** A ‘featureless’ hex has no overlay tiles (other than corridors or pressure plates), but may have a figure.
 An ‘empty’ hex has neither overlay tiles nor figures.
 Note that tokens (loot tokens, deathwalker shadows, etc.) won’t make a hex non-empty.
 It is possible to summon or spawn on hexes with loot tokens. *This is a change from Gloomhaven.*

-**I have a question about Icy Terrain...** The general rule on Icy Terrain is that its extra involuntary movement inherits the kind of movement that got you onto it in the first place.
-If you are Pushed onto Icy Terrain, it stays a Push and follows all Push rules; it just adds hexes.
-If you Move onto Icy Terrain, it remains a Move Ability and follows all those rules.

-**Can Icy Terrain slide me into a door, thereby opening it?** If you were Pushed into Icy Terrain, you cannot open a door because it's still forced movement.
-If you Moved onto Icy Terrain, you *must* open a door that you slide into.

-**If Icy Terrain would slide me into an invisible enemy, do I keep moving or do I stop the slide?** An invisible figure is still a figure, and it would stop the icy terrain movement effect.

 **Can I teleport over gaps between room tiles?
 If so, how do I measure the distance?
 There's no hexes to count.** Yes, as long as the destination tile is revealed, and the map tiles aren't free-floating (see below).
 The gap area between rooms is considered part of the wall.
 You can use extra corridor overlays to measure the distance, if it's not apparent.